detailnet/denner-public-api-spec/postman/README.md

-# denner-postman
+# Denner Portal 2.0 API for Postman
-[Postman Collection](https://www.getpostman.com/) for Denner 2.0 Portal and Web Services.
+[Postman](https://www.getpostman.com/) settings for Denner 2.0 Portal Web Services.

 ## How to use it
 Following guide applies for: